solana-foundation/developer-content/docs/programs/anchor/cpi.md

-[Cross Program Invocations (CPI)](/docs/core/cpi.md) refer to the process of one program invoking instructions of another program, which enables the composibility of programs on Solana.
+[Cross Program Invocations (CPI)](/docs/core/cpi.md) refer to the process of one program invoking instructions of another program, which enables the composability of programs on Solana.

 This section will cover the basics of implementing CPIs in an Anchor program, using a simple SOL transfer instruction as a practical example.
 Once you